TrueAbastien/Empire-GameModeManager-Wiki/doc/ZombieInvasion.md

 * Every SCPs is either 049 or its zombies while others are Guards.
 * While 049 is alive, every death will result in a new zombie which grows weaker after each death.
-* 049 is affected with Bleeding, Burned and Poisoned effect and its size is slightly changed.
+* 049 is affected with Bleeding and Burned effect and its size is slightly changed.
+* Every zombie has a chance to open a door on interaction, 049 can open any door on first try.
-* Killing zombies should grant the killer more ammos.
+* Killing zombies should grant the killer more ammos and regen its stamina.
 * However, whenever a zombie dies, all guards receive a small amount of ammo.
 * Whenever 049 dies, dying zombies will respawn as guards.